osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 DS Change auditing (`Directory Service Changes`) was not enabled by default. `auditpol` commands succeeded but were overridden by GPO until `gpupdate /force` was run.
 Object-level SACLs also needed to be set on the dMSA object itself — container-level SACLs alone were insufficient.

 ### Tooling Archaeology
-The Rubeus binary in my Kali tools folder was from February 2022 — three years before dMSA support was added.
+An outdated 2022 Rubeus build carried over from a previous HTB lab had no `/dmsa` support — three years before dMSA was implemented.
 GhostPack does not use tagged releases; the version string `v2.3.3` was identical between the 2022 binary and the 2026 master build.
 No way to tell from version alone.

 ---